miguelcorralesg/miguelcorralesg.github.io/_projects/3_project.md

 Welcome to the Seismic PnP project :v: :sunglasses:

-This project was born during the Machine Learning Course at KAUST by Prof. Matteo Ravasi.
+This project was born during the [Machine Learning in Geoscience Course at KAUST by Prof. Matteo Ravasi](https://github.com/DIG-Kaust/MLgeoscience).
 It was developed together with my friend and colleague [Juan Romero](https://dig.kaust.edu.sa/people/detail/juan-romero-murcia).

 # Project description